brandur/sorg/content/nanoglyphs/048-llms.md

 LLMs are here.
 I'd never suggest anyone not use them, but a recurring theme in the programming world nowadays: LLM-pilled developers who describe the accomplishments of their LLM as if they were somehow responsible for these advances.
 Bragging, boasting, unadulterated pride of the loudest and most obnoxious kind.
 One of these guys laid off 75% of his technical staff two weeks ago, ostensibly due to AI, but with that event so distant in the rearview mirror (two weeks is a long time in the information age), not a moment is spent dwelling on it.

 Every time I hear someone say something like this, I want to shake them and say, okay man!
-So you're telling me that you're using that you use a technology that **you didn't create and which you don't own and which you don't know anything about**, and you use this tool to do all the things that used to be *your* job?
+So you're telling me that you use a technology that **you didn't create and which you don't own and which you don't know anything about**, and you use this tool to do all the things that used to be *your* job?
 Congratulations indeed my friend.
 Next maybe tell me why someone should pay the $200-300k salary you've become accustomed to when they can hire someone younger and with more energy for $80k who's just as good at your one remaining skill?
 (Typing the English language into a terminal.)

 Many of these people will concede the point that LLMs will lead to a decreased demand for programmers and other white collar jobs, and even find the idea quite thrilling.
 My question is, how are you so sure that _you_ are going to be the one left standing?